Our Mission At TTG Financial

 Options are not just speculative securities, but may also serve as effective portfolio management and risk reduction tools.
 To reduce risk, three strategies need further consideration:

-a) Protective puts.
+A) Protective puts.
 The most basic defensive move allowing you to continue holding stock is the long put, also called the “protective” put.
 This is also termed a synthetic long call; in the event the stock value rises, the overall stock/put long position rises as well.

-b) Covered calls.
+B) Covered calls.
 Another basic move is to sell a covered call.
 This allows you to collect a premium, and hold onto the position, as long as the stock price doesn’t move above a specified number.

-c) Collars.
+C) Collars.
 The collar involves 100 shares of stock, a long put and a short call.
 However, the call and put normally are opened at different strikes so that both are out of the money.
 If the stock price rises, the call is covered; if the stock price falls, the put grows in value.
 And because the net cost of the two options is at or close to zero, it does not take very much movement for the long put to become profitable.

 The real key to effective use of options is to use them to manage risk, not to replace one risk with another.